This decadent chocolate espresso cake is made with chocolate espresso cake layers and frosted with chocolate espresso ganache frosting.

 Yes.
 Make ½ of the recipe since this recipe makes a 4-layer cake.
 You can use two 8 or 9-inch cake pans.

-Take into consideration that the cake layers will be thinner and you will need to bake it for less time, for about 30 minutes.
+Take into consideration that the cake layers will be thinner, and you will need to bake them for less time, for about 30 minutes.

 Storing